dprgarner/battlebot-server/readme.md

 ## TODO

 Bumblebots:
-- Random events
+- GraphQL stuff:
-  * Respawing drones
+  * Create an out-stream for spectator updates
+  * Simple spectator stream page (dump JSON for now)
+  * Maybe try GraphQL subscriptions and Apollo because it's hip and trendy

 - Randomise starting arena
   * Size
   * Starting positions
   * Existing walls
   * Number of drones

-- GraphQL stuff:
-  * Create an out-stream for spectator updates
-  * Simple spectator stream page (dump JSON for now)
-  * Maybe try GraphQL subscriptions and Apollo because it's hip and trendy

 - Things that will make the game much better:
   * Record when a bot does not get a move in